canonical/mlflow-operator/docs/how-to/integrate/integrate-cos.rst

 Integrate with Prometheus
 -------------------------

-You can provide charms metrics to Prometheus in COS by linking the MLflow Server charm to the `metrics-endpoint` as follows:
+You can provide charms metrics to Prometheus in COS by linking the MLflow charms to the `metrics-endpoint` as follows:

 .. code-block:: bash

+    juju integrate minio:metrics-endpoint grafana-agent-k8s:metrics-endpoint
+    juju integrate mlflow-mysql:metrics-endpoint grafana-agent-k8s:metrics-endpoint
     juju integrate mlflow-server:metrics-endpoint grafana-agent-k8s:metrics-endpoint

 Integrate with Grafana
 ------------------------
-You can link the MLflow Server charm to the Grafana agent via the ``grafana-dashboards-consumer`` endpoint in COS as follows:
+You can link MLflow charms to the Grafana agent via the ``grafana-dashboards-consumer`` endpoint in COS as follows:

 .. code-block:: bash

+    juju integrate minio:grafana-dashboard grafana-agent-k8s:grafana-dashboards-consumer
+    juju integrate mlflow-mysql:grafana-dashboard grafana-agent-k8s:grafana-dashboards-consumer
     juju integrate mlflow-server:grafana-dashboard grafana-agent-k8s:grafana-dashboards-consumer

 Integrate with Loki
 -------------------
-You can provide charm logs to Loki in COS by integrating the MLflow Server charm with ``loki-logging`` endpoint and Grafana agent as follows:
+You can provide charm logs to Loki in COS by integrating the MLflow charms with ``loki-logging`` endpoint and Grafana agent as follows:

 .. code-block:: bash

+    juju integrate mlflow-mysql:logging grafana-agent-k8s:logging-provider
     juju integrate mlflow-server:logging grafana-agent-k8s:logging-provider

 Obtain the Grafana Dashboard Admin Password